-This air pump model comes with a unique design.
-It is built with a dark stingray-like frame and it has a suction cup on the back.
+This air pump model has a unique design.
+It is built with a dark stingray-like frame and has a suction cup on the back.
 The function of this suction cup is to help keep the air pump safely attached to your tank.
-Other than this fascinating design, it is likewise one of the quietest air pumps on the market.
+In addition to having this fascinating design, it is also one of the quietest air pumps on the market.
 It is built with special material to achieve this.
-Unlike conventional electromagnetic air pumps, this quietest air pump utilizes a new technology with the use of a piezoelectric ceramic plate to create wind current that decreases the noises made.
+Unlike conventional electromagnetic air pumps, this model utilizes a new technology that uses a piezoelectric ceramic plate to create wind current that decreases the noises made.

-This air pump model is highly energy efficient with a power utilization of just 3.5W.
-It gives an air flow rate of about 24L/h and can be utilized for tanks up to 40 gallons.
-This makes the air pump perfect to use in aquariums with small to medium size.
-This air pump is very easy to install so you don’t need to stress yourself over it being a tedious process.
+This air pump model is highly energy efficient, with a power utilization of just 3.5W.
+It gives an air flow rate of about 24L/h and can be used for tanks up to 40 gallons.
+That makes this air pump perfect to use in aquariums of small to medium size.
+This air pump is very easy to install so you don’t need to worry that it will be a tedious process.